micag2025/Supply_Chain_project/publication.md

 - **Limited supply chain states**  – The current implementation focuses on the core workflow (`Created → Shipped → Delivered`).
 Additional states such as production, quality inspection, warehousing, customs clearance, and returns are not modeled, limiting the realism and granularity of supply chain tracking.
 - **No analytics dashboard** – The system provides operational tracking functionality but does not include analytics or reporting capabilities for monitoring supply chain performance, trends, or operational metrics.
 - **No QR-code integration** – Products cannot currently be identified or tracked through QR-code scanning, which limits ease of use in practical supply chain environments.
-- **No inventory management** – The application focuses on batch traceability and does not support inventory tracking, stock management, or warehouse operations.
+- **No inventory management** – The application focuses on batch traceability and does not support inventory tracking, or stock management operations.
 - **Prototype-oriented development environment** – Smart contract development and deployment were performed using Remix IDE, which is well suited for rapid prototyping and educational projects.
 However, production environments typically rely on more advanced frameworks such as Hardhat or Foundry that provide automated testing, deployment pipelines, contract verification, and improved development workflows.
 - **Legacy frontend tooling (CRA)** – The frontend was developed using Create React App (CRA), which provides a stable development environment but offers slower build times and less optimized performance compared with modern alternatives such as Vite.